AbdalrahimSawalha/robotics-and-autonomous-systems/README.md

-Robotics and Autonomous Systems 🤖
+# Robotics and Autonomous Systems 🤖

+---

-Overview :
+## Overview 📘

 This project is part of the Robotics and Autonomous Systems course.
 The robot was designed and simulated using Tinkercad and programmed to perform autonomous tasks based on predefined logic.

+---

-Features :
+## Features ⚙️

 .
 Robot control logic implementation

 .
 Autonomous system simulation

 .
 Tinkercad simulation included

 .
 Project presentation included

 .
 Visual representation of the robot

+---

-Project Structure:
+## Project Structure 📁

 . code/ → contains the project source code

 . presentation/ → contains the PowerPoint presentation

 . images/ → contains images of the robot and system

 . simulation/ → contains the Tinkercad simulation link

-Simulation:
+---

+## Simulation 🧪

 See the simulation link in:

 simulation/Tinkercad link.txt

+---

-Project Preview :
+## Project Preview 🖼️

 See the robot image in the images folder.

+---

-Author :
+## Author 👨‍💻

 Abdalrahim Sawalha

+---

-Course :
+## Course

 Robotics and Autonomous Systems

+---